garrandall/popular-music-data/tracks/this-is-me-dream.md

   start_date: '2001-09-22'
 ---
 Uh yeah, come on, Bad Boy, baby
-This - is - the - re - mix, eh heh heh
+This is the - remix
 You know how we do
-DREAM- Melissa, Diana, Ashley, Holly
+Melissa, Diana, Ashley, Holly
 Let's go baby, come on

 Oh boy, I'm not the one who broke your heart before And I don't wanna make you hurt anymore
 She had you pulling out your hair against the wall But, baby that's not me at all

-(Chorus)
 You better see we're different as can be
 She and I are not alike; so don't compare her to me
 It doesn't matter what happened then, with me you have afriend for life You should know that that was her, and baby this is me

 You get so nervous every time I touch your hand
-I'm not the others who just took your heart and ran But every time you say those things you make me feel so bad Why can't you just give me a chance? (yeah-ee-yeah yeah)
+I'm not the others who just took your heart and ran But every time you say those things you make me feel so bad Why can't you just give me a chance? (yeah yeah yeah)

 Now understand when I met you, it was love at first sight Deep thoughts and talks the first night